SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): bool
 ```

-Retrieve all attributes of a article-type
+Retrieve all attributes of an article type

 ```
 getAttributes(int <article-type-id>): ContainerAttribute[]
 ```

-Retrieve all attribute-options of a attribute of article-type
+Retrieve all attribute options of an attribute of an article type

 ```